simbirsk/kenburning-slider/README.md

 KenBurning Slider
 =================
-A simple Ken Burns effect image slider.
+A simple Ken Burns effect image slider based on jQuery library.

 This plugin is under early development, there are lots of bugs in our TODO list ;)